 For sake of simplification, I adjusted my newly created umbra shape to Xavier Jubier’s eclipse .kmz map moving the whole object gradually down to plunge it within a rough path of totality.

 Now you can enjoy your umbra for local circumstances!
-This Moon’s shadow is showing you how your terrain would be like during the 2nd contact!
-To visualize it more efficient you can zoom in and make your view more oblique.
-When your place of observation is to be in the mountainous or rolling area the Google Earth 3D view enables you to see adjacent mountains also.
-Some of them won’t be plunged in the shadow so they will appear as much brighter objects far up on the horizon.
+This Moon’s shadow is showing you what your terrain would be like during the 2nd contact!
+To visualize it more efficiently you can zoom in and make your view more oblique.
+When your place of observation is to be in a mountainous or rolling area the Google Earth 3D view enables you to see adjacent mountains also.
+Some of them won’t be plunged into the shadow so they will appear as much brighter objects far up on the horizon.

 The next article, which is already in production will show you how to manage the umbra-looking shape in Scribble Maps and Google Earth to make the total solar eclipse animation.